wkolowski/Type-Theory-Wishlist/README.md

 Here besides the two clauses from the previous definitions, we have two more clauses which amount to saying that "additionally, `add n z` computes to `z` and `add n (s m')` computes to `s (add n m')`".

 For the definition to be accepted, all the clauses need to be confluent, i.e. they must return the same result when they overlap.
 In our example, the overlapping cases are `add z z` and `add (s n') (s m')`.
 But `add z z` computes to `z` both using clause 1 and 3, so it's ok.
-Similarly, `add (s n') (s m')` computes to `s (s (add n' m'))` using first clause 2 and then clause 4, and it computes to the same result using first clause 4 and then clause 2, so it's ok.
+Similarly, `add (s n') (s m')` computes to `s (s (add n' m'))` by first using clause 2 and then clause 4, and it computes to the same result by first using clause 4 and then clause 2, so it's ok.

-These new computational equalities greatly reduce the number of rewrites needed in proofs, but it also and makes dependently-typed programming much easier in some cases.
+These new computational equalities greatly reduce the number of rewrites needed in proofs, but they also make dependently-typed programming much easier in some cases.
 For example, for vectors the terms `v ++ []` used to have the problematic type `Vec A (add n z)`, whereas now it has the less problematic type `Vec A n`.
 Yay!

 Of course, there are some problems with this new kind of pattern matching.
 The foremost of them is that the catch-all pattern `_` starts being problematic.
 Consider the decision function for equality of naturals: